-Please see these 10 hydrating foods for hot summer days and nights.
-There’s probably a few favorites in the list.
+Top 10 Hydrating Foods – For those hot summer days and nights.
+There’s probably a few favorites on this list.
 Eat up and enjoy!

 It’s always important to stay hydrated, especially during the hot summer days.
 I drink a good amount of water but wanted to find out which foods were most hydrating.
 After reading and researching the topic, I found and put together a list of top ten hydrating foods that may help you plan your day of recipes, meals and snacks.

 Top 10 Hydrating Foods

 - Cucumbers tops the list with 96% water.
 Not only are they a great source of vitamin C, they are crunchy and delicious.
 Toss them in a salad or just eat them by themselves.

 - Celery comes in at number 2 with 96% water.
 What a great, healthy dipping veggie.
 Just slice them up and get some salsa and dip away.